 Diagnosis of squamous cell carcinoma is made by finding squamous cells exhibiting characteristics of malignancy.
 Squamous cell carcinoma can be seen under a microscope, so getting a histopathology report done (a description of the tumor sample) is how you get a diagnosis.
 To get a sample of the tumor, veterinarians will use one or two methods:

 - Fine needle aspirates sometimes yield a sample adequate for diagnosis, but not always.
 If the sample is inconclusive, you might need a biopsy to get the answer.

 - Biopsy with histopathology is definitive.

 Sometimes a veterinarian will do what’s called an excisional biopsy.
 This is commonly called “trying to get it all out.”
-The surgery attempts to remove the entire mass, so it can be biopsied, and hopefully, treated.
+The surgery attempts to remove the entire mass so that it can be biopsied, and, hopefully, treated.

-Other times, especially if the mass is large, invasive, or in a location where it is difficult to remove the entire tumor, a incisional biopsy is done.
+Other times, an incisional biopsy is done if the mass is large, invasive, or in a location where it is difficult to remove the entire tumor.
 This is when the tumor is incised, or cut into, and a small piece of the tumor is submitted for diagnostic purposes only.

 Once the biopsy or histopathology report comes back, you will find out the prognosis and stage of squamous cell carcinoma cancer you are facing.

 Lauren Ebbecke has an amazing true tail about squamous cell carcinoma and she shares it on DOG CANCER ANSWERS.